wisehodl/go-honeybee/README.md

 ## Configuration

-All configuration is done through option functions applied at construction time. `PoolConfig` is the top-level scope and embeds a `WorkerConfig`. `WorkerConfig` embeds both a `ConnectionConfig` and a `RetryConfig`.
+All configuration is done through option functions applied at construction time. `PoolConfig` is the top-level scope and embeds a `SessionConfig`. `SessionConfig` embeds both a `ConnectionConfig` and a `RetryConfig`.
 Consumers configure connection and retry behavior through this chain.
-Logging is not config-controlled; pass an `slog.Handler` to pool, worker, and connection constructors directly.
+Logging is not config-controlled; pass an `slog.Handler` to pool, session, and connection constructors directly.

 See CONFIG.md for the full option reference and defaults table.